danielasakpa/pizza-app/README.md

 # Pizza Ordering Web Application

 This web application is designed to help users order their favorite pizzas online.
-The app is built using HTML, CSS, and JavaScript, and it uses Netlify for hosting.
+The app is built using NEXT JS, CSS, JavaScript, Express, WebSockets and , and it uses Netlify for hosting.

 ## Features
 - The user can choose from a list of pizza options.